 New Delhi is the main stage for Republic Day celebrations because as India’s Capital city, it’s a way of unifying the diversity in culture from state-to-state.
 Each state is also represented by New Delhi on Republic Day.

 Having an appreciation of India’s culture is key to doing business to and from India, and even with UK-based Indian clients.
 Its culture is deeply embedded and carries on across generations.

 Given the historical ties to India, India has been a very important market for UK businesses, and we have no doubt that is set to continue.
 India’s growth and significance in the global economy, also make her an attractive prospect.
 Because of the UK government’s desire to strengthen its ties with non-European countries post-Brexit, India will continue to be a key ally for the UK in future trade relationships.

 India’s rich and diverse culture is important to Indians, even those second, or third generations based in the UK.
 A lack of awareness, understanding, or appreciation for this can set you apart, for the wrong reasons.

-Our Indian desk is made up of lawyers who enjoy close and personal links to this vibrant country.
+Our South East Asian desk is made up of lawyers who enjoy close and personal links to this vibrant country.
 Capital Law is also part of a network of lawyers and has connections to contacts in India, all of which can help you trade and navigate the legal, economic, and political specificities in this vibrant and diverse country.
 It’s also imperative that there’s an understanding of the culture before you begin trading with an Indian business or in India.